John Arbuckle (businessman): Coffee business

 The Arbuckles entered into a coffee roasting business together in Pittsburgh.
 In 1868, Arbuckle patented a formula for an egg-based glaze that coated coffee beans, protecting them from the air.
 In 1871, the brothers moved their business to New York City and formed the Arbuckle Brothers Company.
-He is the first merchant to sell packaged coffee.
+He was the first merchant to sell packaged coffee.
 He invented a machine with a machinist and draftsman to fill, weigh, seal, and label the bags in one continuous operation.
 Arbuckle sold his packaged coffee under the Ariosa brand and was popular in the western frontier, gaining the motto: "The Coffee that won the West".
 The brand had a sugar coating to add sweetness and an egg coating to allow the grounds to settle quickly.

 The Arbuckles used creative marketing with their coffee.
 They included premium coupons in their packaged coffee, which allowed them to get a secondary revenue source in other goods, like handkerchiefs, curtains, and razors.
 Arbuckle's coffee empire in the United States earned him the nickname "Mr. Coffee".